GenericMappingTools/gmt/doc/rst/source/cookbook/features.rst

 search radii or distances can therefore handle a variety of units.
 These choices are listed in the Table :ref:`Distance Units <tbl-distunits>`;
 simply append the desired unit to the distance value you supply.
-A value without a unit suffix will be considered to be in meters.
+A value without a unit suffix will be considered to be in meters (unless otherwise stated.)
 For example, a distance of 30 nautical miles should be given as 30\ **n**.

 Distance calculations
 ~~~~~~~~~~~~~~~~~~~~~